KaifAsALearner/React_Projects/currencyExchange/README.md

-# React + Vite
+# Currency Exchange Project

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a simple project of currency exchange using react and vite.

 Currently, two official plugins are available: